How to go from Kathmandu to Lukla?

 As on most trekking routes in Nepal, people tend to eat in the lodge they are sleeping in, but some other restaurants include:-

 Namaste Lodge and Restaurant.
-Nepali, Indian and Western dishes and baked goods.
+Nepali, Indian, and Western dishes and baked goods.

 Sunny Garden Restaurant at the Nest.
 Great vegetarian options.